Justin-Moretto/scheduler/README.md

 Built with the intention of learning React, Axios, Storybook, Jest and Cypress.

 Users may select available date/time slots and book appointments with interviewer who is scheduled for that day.
 They may also edit and delete appointments.
+Data persists thanks to axios requests to PostgreSQL database.

 Here is my back-end's repo: https://github.com/Justin-Moretto/scheduler-api

-Try it out here!
+Try the app here!
 https://nostalgic-pasteur-6e603d.netlify.app/
 (could take a minute for the heroku server to load)